The Mad Doctor (1933 film): Legacy

 A photo of the Mad Doctor can be seen on a hospital wall during the Roger Rabbit short Tummy Trouble.
 In 1988, a cel from the short featuring Mickey looking down "a staircase of skeletons and included the background scenery" sold at an auction for $63,800.
 In 1992, more artwork from the short was sold at auction for $18,700.

 Video games

 The Mad Doctor short also served as the basis for, and title of, the second level in the video game, Mickey Mania: The Timeless Adventures of Mickey Mouse.
-A depiction of the Mad Doctor is also used as the cover art for the game, and the Mad Doctor is a boss that Mickey must defeat.
-He also appears as a major character in Epic Mickey and its sequel; the cartoon appears as a bonus in the first game.
+A depiction of the Mad Doctor is additionally used as the cover art for the game and the Mad Doctor is a boss that Mickey must defeat.
+He additionally appears as a major character in Epic Mickey and its sequel; the cartoon appears as a bonus in the first game.
 The video game Kingdom Hearts III features a Game & Watch style mini-game based on the short.